yvesdu/tech-blog/_posts/2021-05-03-Assumptions.md

 ### Law of large numbers

-In a simplied form, if you have some observations X1,X2,X3,......,X(n), assume they come from the same distribution and are independent(see prior post)
+In a simplied form, if you have some observations X1,X2,X3,......,X(n), assume they come from the same distribution and are independent(see prior post).

-the idea of the law of large numbers, is that as we observe more "things" ---> their average become more stable than the components("things"). example: like a coin toss, we know if you do many tosses (more than a 1000), 50% will be head, and 50% will be tails.
+The idea of the law of large numbers is that, as we observe more "things" ---> their average become more stable than the components("things"). example: like a coin toss, we know if you do many tosses (more than a 1000), 50% will be head, and 50% will be tails.

 ### The central limit theorem